 Compost collection period begins on the 3rd Wednesday of May and concludes on the last Wednesday of October.

-Acceptable compost items should be placed in garbage cans (preferred), or plastic garbage bags and placed within six feet of your front curb by 8:00 a.m. on Wednesdays.
+Acceptable compost items should be placed in GREEN compost carts, garbage cans, or paper compost bags and placed within six feet of your front curb by 8:00 a.m. on Wednesdays.
 For residents that are situated on a corner lot, compost items should be placed on the curb which is opposite to your back alley.
-Please do not place compost in your MTN Waste Collection Cart.
+Please do not place compost in your MTN Black or Blue Collection Carts.
+NO PLASTIC BAGS OF ANY KIND.

 If you have any questions please call the Town Office at 862-9866.